vespCV/vespcv/README.md

 - Keep the camera lens clean and free from obstructions
 - Position the camera in a well-lit area for better detection

 ## Using Your Raspberry Pi Remotely

 You can control and view your Raspberry Pi from another computer, tablet, or phone using **Raspberry Pi Connect**.
-This makes it easy to set up and monitor your hornet detector, even if you’re not near the device.
+This makes it easy to set up and monitor your hornet detector, even if you're not near the device.

 - **Raspberry Pi Connect**:
   [Official Guide: How to use Raspberry Pi Connect](https://www.raspberrypi.com/documentation/computers/remote-access.html#raspberry-pi-connect)

-If you’ve never used a Raspberry Pi before, check out these beginner-friendly guides:
+If you've never used a Raspberry Pi before, check out these beginner-friendly guides:

 - [Getting Started with Raspberry Pi](https://www.raspberrypi.com/documentation/computers/getting-started.html)
 - [How to Set Up Your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up)